adidahiya/website/content/blog/itp/physical-computing/steampunk-arm.md

 ### Ideation

 The main idea for this project came about when discussing Halloween costumes.
 Gabriella is a groomsperson in an upcoming wedding where the attire has a Steampunk theme, so we decided to make a Steampunk-style arm with mechanical elements.
-Scroll to the bottom of this post to see inspiration for the design from the internet.
+[Check out this mood board to see inspiration for the design from the internet](https://www.are.na/adi-dahiya/steampunk-gadget-mood-board).

 Based on these ideas, we wanted to make the arm control some blinking lights, a spinning fan, and, just for fun (+ serial communication), some distorted radio-transmission sounds playing on a nearby laptop.